TarmiziIzzuddin/Jetson-Nano-Object-Detection_TF-TRT/readme.md

 # Object detection for Jetson Nano using Tensorflow

 This repo provides example on the real time implementation of object detection from a camera connected to a jetson nano, using tensorflow.
 Model in used is mobilenet_ssd_v2 trained using COCO dataset.
 Model is first optimized from a  using NVidia TensorRT (Tensorflow TF-TRT) refer to https://github.com/NVIDIA-AI-IOT/tf_trt_models for steps and examples optimized frozen tensorflow graph.
+An object detection performance of around 15-20 FPS should be obtained using this method.

 # Other requirements